-E 42: Quarantining calves
+E 41: Quarantining calves

-When there is a high risk of infectious disease, consideration must be given to quarantine for a period of time as recommended by the veterinarian.
+When there is a high risk of infectious disease, caretakers must consider quarantining calves for a period as recommended by the veterinarian.

-E 43: Light requirements for calves
+E 42: Light requirements for calves

 - a.
 Calves must not be kept in total darkness. - b.
-To meet their behavioral and physiological needs, appropriate natural or artificial light must be provided; if the latter, it must function for a period at least equivalent to the period of natural light normally available between 9 a.m. and 5 p.m. - c.
-In addition, suitable lighting (fixed or portable) strong enough to allow the calves to be inspected at any time, must be available.
+To meet calves' behavioral and physiological needs, appropriate natural or artificial light must be provided; if the latter, it must mimic natural lighting cycles. - c.
+Light intensity must be bright enough to allow calves to be inspected at any time.

-E 44: Locating calf pens for quarantine
+E 43: Locating calf pens for quarantine

-Location or placement of individual calf pens used for quarantine must be such that each calf has an opportunity to see and hear other calves.
+Location or placement of individual calf pens used for quarantine must allow calves to see and hear other calves.

 Group housing or pair housing of calves as early as two weeks is encouraged.
-Calves are social herd animals and group pens provide them with the opportunity to socialize and exhibit natural behaviors.
+Calves are social herd animals and group pens provide them with the opportunity to socialize and exhibit normal behaviors.
 Freedom of movement and exercise are also enhanced in group pens.